kehantan/labbook/docs/assays/mtt.rst

     * 1 day for treatment (treat the cells with compound)
     * 1 day for actually adding the MTT reagent and to read the absorbance

 I divided this protocol into sections, so each sections indicates that procedure requires one day.
-It doesn't mean that particular procedure will take up the whole day, it's just after that procedure, you will have to wait another day to proceed to the next section.
-You can plan your experiments accordingly.
+It doesn't mean that particular procedure will take up the whole day, it's just after that procedure, you will have to wait until another day to proceed to the next section.
+With this information you can plan your experiments accordingly.

 The steps for one round of MTT assay including: